-Many of our team are on the spring conference circuit.
+Many of our team will be on the fall conference circuit again.
 If you see us, be sure to say hi!

 Chief Community Officer Lauren Grattan spoke at Milken Global about creating access to capital for underestimated entrepreneurs.